September 6 - 9, 2019

 Credit certification for individual sessions may vary, dependent upon compliance with the ACCME Accreditation Criteria.
 The final number of credits may vary from the maximum number indicated above.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 16.75 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 16.5 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activityprovider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-Early detection and diagnosis are a primary area of concern in pancreatic cancer research.
-There are often no noticeable early symptoms and when symptoms do present in patients they are often misdiagnosed.
+Early detection and diagnosis are primary areas of concern in pancreatic cancer research.
+There are often no noticeable early symptoms, and when symptoms do present in patients, they are often misdiagnosed.
 Further complicating diagnosis, the pancreas is hidden behind other organs such as the stomach, small intestine, liver, gallbladder, spleen, and bile ducts.
 With sessions dedicated to genetic testing, imaging, and diagnostics, advances in these areas have the potential to increase the dismal survival rates for this disease.

 Practicing oncologists and clinical investigators focused on pancreatic cancer will be drawn to the program to hear about applications of basic and translational research to patient care in the areas of local disease, diagnostics, imaging, immunotherapy, local disease management, and clinical trials.